MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 This information can be found later in the [app deployment store for business page](app-deploy-store-business.md).

+### Use WDAC and LOB apps

+You can now use WDAC to block apps or processes from launching and continue to use your own line of bushiness apps. you can now allow them in your WDAC policy.
+Using this policy involves running an extra line of code in PowerShell when creating your WDAC policy.
+[Review the steps here.](/mem/intune/configuration/custom-profile-hololens)

 ### Fixes and improvements

 - Fixed a [known issue for Device Portal where there was no prompt downloading locked files.](hololens-troubleshooting.md#downloading-locked-files-doesnt-error)
 - Fixed a [known issue for Device Portal with file upload and download time outs.](hololens-troubleshooting.md#device-portal-file-uploaddownload-times-out)
-- Addresses issues around reporting compliance properties from HoloLens devices; a reboot may be required for the correct reporting to be triggered on Insider builds.
+- Addresses issues around reporting compliance properties from HoloLens devices.
 - Enabled an [Assigned Access API](/uwp/api/windows.system.userprofile.assignedaccesssettings?view=winrt-20348&preserve-view=true) so that apps can now determine if a HoloLens is running in a Kiosk mode for the user logged into the HoloLens.
 - Updated the in-box version of Remote Assist that's installed on fresh flashes.